How to Team Build in Remote Settings

 Expand Your Means of Communication

 If you have a remote team and you just meet virtually once a week, one way to foster new growth and connection is to change up your means of communication.
-You can add text chains, email groups, etc. and give your team more ways to connect than just the weekly video chat.
+You can add text chains, email groups, dedicated chat channels, and even short async video updates, giving your team more ways to connect than just the weekly video chat.
 Sometimes sending funny memes in the middle of the workday can break barriers and make people feel connected.